jdonaghue/dropdown/README.md

 ### Features

-- Advanced searching that auto-sorts by most relevant results
+- Advanced searching that auto-sorts by most relevant results.
+[See info below](#Search/Sort-implementation)
 - Dynamically calculates data property widths to determine if overflow and which columns should be hidden or truncated if needed
 - Only hides or truncates the columns that it needs to in order to remove overflow
 - Maintains a context over all dropdown instances in order to take them all into consideration when calculating the dynamic column widths